8 Essential Social Media Collaboration Tools

 1. Buffer

-I’d be remiss not to mention Buffer as a top social media collaboration tool.
-That’s right, our tool allows you to do more than just social media management.
+Of course, I have to mention Buffer as a top social media collaboration tool.
+Buffer actually does more than just social media management.

-We’ve baked collaboration into every aspect of the product, from adding content ideas into the Create space, where anyone with access to a Team account can pop in to view and comment, to the Publishing area, where social posts can go through as many levels of approval as you need.
+We've built collaboration into Buffer from the ground up, from adding content ideas into the Create space, where anyone with access to a Team account can pop in to view and comment, to the Publishing area, where social posts can go through as many levels of approval as you need.
 Buffer’s social media collaboration features include, but are not limited to:

 • Add unlimited users on the Teams plan: Each user has their own login and permission levels (more on this below), making it easier to keep track of who is working where.